trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Why do we use <code>sudo su -</code> and not just <code>sudo su</code>?</b></summary><br>

-`sudo` is in most modern Linux distributions the root user is disabled and has no password set.
+`sudo` is in most modern Linux distributions where (but not always) the root user is disabled and has no password set.
 Therefore you cannot switch to the root user with `su` (you can try).
-You have to call `sudo` with root privileges: `sudo su`
+You have to call `sudo` with root privileges: `sudo su`.

-`su` just switches the user, providing a normal shell with an environment nearly the same as with the old user
+`su` just switches the user, providing a normal shell with an environment nearly the same as with the old user.

 `su -` invokes a login shell after switching the user.
-A login shell resets most environment variables, providing a clean base
+A login shell resets most environment variables, providing a clean base.

 Useful resources: